Church of the Holy Family (Agoura Hills, California)

-Holy Family is a private, independent traditionalist Catholic chapel located behind a guarded gate at 30188 W. Mulholland Highway, Agoura Hills, California, United States.
-It is not affiliated with the Roman Catholic Archdiocese of Los Angeles.
+Holy Family is a private, independent traditionalist Catholic chapel located behind a guarded gate at 30188 W. Mulholland Highway, Agoura, California, United States.
+It is not affiliated with the Archdiocese of Los Angeles.
 Its 70 or so members are traditional Catholics, including some that hold a sedevacantism position.
-They reject many or all of the reforms introduced by the Second Vatican Council and worship according to earlier Roman Catholic rites including the Tridentine Mass.
+They reject many or all of the reforms introduced by the Second Vatican Council and worship according to earlier Catholic rites including the Tridentine Mass.

 The Rev. Clement Procopio, a Franciscan priest, was instructed not to offer Mass in the Diocese by Phoenix Bishop Thomas J. O'Brien.
 The chapel is supported by the non-profit A.P.
 Reilly Foundation, which is funded by actor/director Mel Gibson.
 According to 2008 IRS filings, the foundation's assets, including real property, total $42 million.